wyvianvalenca/PetAdoption/README.md

         > [ OK ] shelters can define expected answers
 - [ OK ] Allow adopters to apply to adopt
 - [ ] Allow shelters to respond applications
-        > [ ] shelters can view all adopters that applied to adopt a pet, and their answers, and the compatibility with expected answers
+        > [ OK ] shelters can view all adopters that applied to adopt a pet, and their answers, and the compatibility with expected answers
         > [ ] shelters can choose an adopter as tutor for a pet
-- [ ] Allow adopters to all view their applications, compatibility rate and results
+- [ OK ] Allow adopters to all view their applications, compatibility rate and results
 - [ ] Add initial posts
-- [ ] Update post printing (use formatted_menu)
+- [ ] Update post printing (use boxed_list)
 - [ ] Allow commenting posts
 - [ ] Allow liking posts
+- [ ] Allow users to donate to shelters
+- [ ] Allow shelters to view received donations

 ## Extra (ideas)
 - [ ] Filter events